-My husband had called to say that a friend was flying into London at the last minute for a 24-hour period and that it was her birthday.
-I immediately told my husband to invite her over for dinner and said I would do something special for her birthday.
+My husband had phoned to say that a friend was flying into London at the last minute for 24 hours and that it was her birthday.
+Excited to see our friend, I told my hubby to invite her for dinner and that I would do something special for her birthday.

-As I got off the call and looked at my diary, I realized that I was scheduled to attend back to back conference calls all day.
-The only gap I had in my diary was 20 minutes in between two calls, and so I seized on those precious minutes and frantically whipped up a cake and popped it in the oven in a record breaking 17 minutes.
+As I got off the call and looked at my diary, I realised that I was scheduled to attend back to back conference calls all day.
+The only gap I had in my diary was 20 minutes in between two conference calls.
+Seizing those precious minutes, I frantically made a birthday cake and popped it in the oven to bake in a record-breaking 17 minutes.

-I was super pleased with myself and bragged to my husband that if needed, I could rule the world because I was The Master Multitasker.
+I was super pleased with myself and bragged to my hubby that if needed, I could rule the world because I was The Master Multitasker.
+I was Superwomen!

-Fast forward to a year later and Superwoman was curled up in the fetal position on the bathroom floor suffering from a panic attack.
-I would become afflicted with panic attacks and depression for the next 18 months.
+Fast forward to a year later, and Superwoman was curled up in the foetal position on the bathroom floor suffering from a panic attack.
 Apparently, I was not Superwomen and could not rule the world.
-I couldn’t even rule my own world and because of that my body and mind got sick because I thought that I could do it all.
+I could not even rule my own world, and because of that, my body and mind got sick, in part because I thought that I could and should do it all.

-Which begs the question, why do we women assume we have to do it all?
+Which begs the question, why do some of us, and in particular women, assume we have to do it all?

 The answer is complex and multifaceted and is not one which can be answered in a short blog.
-However, what I will say is this – You don’t have to do it all.
+However, what I will say is this – we don’t have to do it all.